-A timetable of RRDP sessions is published at the start of the academic year, and you can make bookings through Reading's student information system (RISIS).
+A timetable of RRDP sessions is published at the start of each term, and you can make bookings through Reading's student information system (RISIS).
 You can now view the RRDP timetable for Spring 2018.

 If a course is oversubscribed, you will be placed on a waiting list in case someone else drops out.
 We aim to run the most popular courses several times throughout the year, giving you the chance to attend at a later date.